alexvcasillas/alexvcasillas/README.md

 Software Engineer Based in Spain 🇪🇸, highly motivated, self-taught technology developer who's being playing around with computers since my early days.

-Here's some social media links that you might be interested in taking a look at!
+Here are some social media links that you might be interested in taking a look at!

 - Twitter → [@alexvcasillas](https://twitter.com/alexvcasillas)
 - LinkedIn → [Alex Casillas](https://linkedin.com/in/alexvcasillas)